-(3) Subject to vesting as to 1/4 of the award upon continued service through the first anniversary of the date of grant and as to 1/48 of the award upon continued service through each month thereafter, through the fourth anniversary of the date of grant.

-- (4) Subject to vesting as to 1/4 of the award upon continued service through the first anniversary of the date of grant and as to 1/4 of the award upon continued service through each year thereafter, through the fourth anniversary of the date of grant. - (5) Based on the closing price of our common stock on the Nasdaq Global Select Market on December 31, 2021: \$178.33 per share.
+- (1) This stock option is fully vested. - (2) Subject to vesting as to 1/48 of the award upon continued service through each month following the date of grant, through the fourth anniversary of the date of grant. - (3) Subject to vesting as to 1/4 of the award upon continued service through the first anniversary of the date of grant and as to 1/4 of the award upon continued service through each year thereafter, through the fourth anniversary of the date of grant.
+The PRSUs are represented at the target amount of shares that may be earned under the awards (i.e., based on 100% of performance). - (4) Based on the closing price of our common stock underlying the award on December 30, 2022, the last trading day of 2022, which was \$205.61 per share. - (5) Based on the probable outcome of the applicable performance condition at the time of the PRSU grant (i.e., based on 100% of performance).